Visit https://gachnoimagazine.wordpress.com/ to stay updated with more articles or to contact us!

 So that’s an introduction to my family.
 It may not be anything particularly interesting, but it’s an important part of my family history, and a significant part of my bridge.
 I’m curious about yours.
 Leave a quick comment or submit your own article.
 Let us know what you think: should we continue with stories like these?
 And if yes, will you help us gather them?

-4th Year Undergraduate Student at University of California, San Diego
+Graduate of University of California, San Diego

 Cognitive and Behavioral Neuroscience Major